wrmadsen/dev-public-opinion/README.md

 1. Add locations/cities for each country to scraper help data based on what is available in covariate data
 2. Scrape tweets for locations in each country

-How to decide on coordinates and radius of scraping locations:
-Since the scraping of Tweets is done selecting a point and a radius, I need to decide on a strategy for choosing which and how many points to be scraped within subnational regions.
-* Scrape by city data: Africapolis, Global Data Lab.
-Choose one or several cities within subnational regions.
-Scrape each city by the smallest possible circle which contains the city's boundary.
-To capture citizens outside of these urbans areas, the circle could be extend to a radius from the centroid to the nearest polygon border.
-* Scrape points by a mix of populous and random GPW population rasters.
-Siginificant processing required and problems with rasters crossing different countries and regions.
-Little difference compared to using less demanding city data.
-* Scrape by the largest possible circle which can fit within the region polygon
-* Scrape by night light data to fit the largest possible circle around a lit point with a region polygon

-Use GPW population count raster data, converted to polygons, to determine scraping locations and radius.
-With high spatial granularity down to 1 km and data across years (2010, 2015, 2020), these can be used for a consistent way of finding a radius.
-* Seems to have a raster dataset including population by sex and age
-* Can add city and other point data to visualise significant cities (data from Africapolis, Global Data Lab).
-Considerations:
-* Can a GPW polygon cross two countries?
-GPW4 documentation suggests they cannot because they use international boundaries (p.
-5).
-Some countries were not adjusted (p.
-38).
-Check if those on the border align with those you end up scraping (i.e. does a boundary line go through a polygon?)
-* MAUP problem (p.
-26), which could be interesting to discuss.
-* GWR?

-Method:
-1. Choose areas to scrape within a country:
-	a.
-Randomly
-	b.
-By one or several variables
-		* For example, choose X largest within each subnational region, or X randomly among a subset (e.g. those with a greater population than Y) in each region
-2. Discard or include areas that border several countries.
-Needs to distinguish between a land or water border.
-Perhaps GPW includes country data?
+##### Combine GPW points and GADM boundaries to create scraper circles

-1. Bind GPW raster/polygon population data with subnational boundaries and city points
+1. Join GPW administrative unit points with GADM subnational boundaries
-	a.
-Subnational boundaries can be Eurostat `gaul1` or OCHA for higher granularity. `gaul1` is perhaps too imprecise, since its join gives duplicates, suggesting that a GPW centroid can cross `gaul1` admins.
-	b.
-City points is great for visualisation - can just be added later
-2. For each day, scrape Tweets in several polygons within each subnational boundary for every country

-Use Admin Unit data to choose cities or regions, then use GDP raster data to choose exact locations.
-For example, choose one region and then select three most populous rasters within that region.
+2. For each GPW point, representing the centroid of a subnational region, create the largest possible circle fitting within the given region (This is done by taking the radius as the distance to the nearest region border)
+3. GPW points are then subset for computational reasons.
+Methods can include discarding circles which are overlapped by others, represent less population, randomly, and other factors.
+4. Circles, represented by the center's longitude and latitude and the radius, are then used to scrape Tweets

 Admin Unit data gives valuable covariates.
 Consider that this needs to be done for several regions for each day.
 Check out O'Grady's slides on the problems of inferring higher level values to individuals, which would be a necessary evil here.

 #### Which countries?
-Tentative group: Nigeria, Iraq, Phillipines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.
+Tentative group: Nigeria, Iraq, Phillipines, Egypt, Tunis, Russia, Turkey, Malaysia, Zimbabwe, Afghanistan Looking at differences in English-speaking proportion, number of Twitter users, electoral corruption and other characteristics, we can discuss the consequences of the accuracy of the Twitter public opinion by country.

 * Which cities or locations to choose should considered in light of the available covariate statistics, e.g. income level, education level, and other demographics, as it should be used for weighting.